 It goes on to discuss research carried out by UNESCO and the World Health Organization, WHO, which claims that "sexuality education leads to improved sexual and reproductive health outcomes, including a reduction in sexually transmitted infections, (STIs), Human Immunodeficiency Virus (HIV) and unintended pregnancy".
 It is important to note that.

 I thank the members of the committee.
 We identified that improvements in the curriculum are urgently needed to give young people the skills they need, particularly in the areas of consent and contraception.
 The evidence we heard during the four modules highlighted a need for a change in the national mindset.
 We must acknowledge and accept that parents are the primary educators of their children but, working hand in hand with schools and the delivery and implementation of an updated RSE policy, we identified that to deliver an effective RSE policy, a mindset of inclusion centred on well-being and the development of mutually satisfying relationships must be fostered.
 The committee made 25 recommendations.
-We strongly believe that the SPHE and RSE curriculums must be inclusive of all students and give an equal voice to LGBTQI students and those with special intellectual needs, who are often overlooked in this area.
+We strongly believe that the social personal and health education, SPHE, and RSE curriculums must be inclusive of all students and give an equal voice to LGBTQI students and those with special intellectual needs, who are often overlooked in this area.
 To achieve this, the curricula must be reviewed to reflect today's society and delivered from an earlier age in a consistent manner to all students such that respect for the broad range of sexual identities becomes embedded in the mindset of future generations.

-I reiterate our recommendation that reproductive will form an integral and fundamental part of all discussions on and reforms of SPHE and RSE.
+I reiterate our recommendation that reproductive health will form an integral and fundamental part of all discussions on and reforms of SPHE and RSE.
 That also appeared in the recommendations delivered last year by the Citizens' Assembly.
 Another important recommendation is that outside providers of RSE should be regulated by the Department of Education and Skills or the HSE to ensure the consistency and accuracy of information provided to students.
 In addition, the necessary legislative amendments required to remove the role of ethos as a barrier to the objective and factual delivery of RSE and SPHE curriculums should be made without further delay.

 I thank all who took part for giving their time, motivation and passion to dealing with this sensitive issue.
 They very much helped the committee in forming its views for the report, which was presented to the Minister and the Department on 29 January 2019.
-I hope the work undertaken by the committee on this topic will provide our young people with a solid foundation and aid in the success of other initiatives being rolled out as part of the wider discussion related to developing a more respectful and inclusive attitude to sexuality and its impact throughout society.
+I hope the work undertaken by the committee on this topic will provide young people with a solid foundation and aid in the success of other initiatives being rolled out as part of the wider discussion related to developing a more respectful and inclusive attitude to sexuality and its impact throughout society.
 I hope the Minister will take on board our 25 recommendations.
 I ask that he give the committee an opportunity to review the guidelines being compiled by the Department.
 I hope it is taking heed of our 25 recommendations in regard to the review.
 We would appreciate an opportunity to review the guidelines being drawn up by the Department and to revert at a later stage in the process.